Mercosur Permanent Settlings

 - HAVE REFUGEE STATUS and comply with any of the rules provided in paragraphs a), b), c)

-That foreigner, who was under eighteen (18) years, shall be authorized by one of his parents who must turn up at the time of the procedure with the national identity card in force and birth certificate legalized that proves the family relationship.
+That foreigner, who is under eighteen (18) years old, should have the authorization of both parents in cases where the minor has double parental link.
+The minor will have to appear at the time of the procedure with valid identity document and legalized birth certificate that proves the family link.
 Having this authorization for such purposes, the same shall be signed by the competent authority.
 In the event that the child's parents do not live in the National Territory, the child must have an appointed guardian, who must prove legal residence in the country and demonstrate with the public document his appointment as guardian of the child.
 These documents (birth certificate and power issued abroad), must be submitted duly legalized by the Argentine Consulate recognized by that country or apostille of the Hague Convention or legalized by the consulate of the country issuing the document established in Argentina (only document issued in countries belonging to MERCOSUR).

 All documents issued abroad must have the legalization of the Argentine Consulate, located in the country issuing the document Ministry of Foreign Affairs, International Trade and Worship, or Apostille, if the country has ratified the Hague Convention .